openstack/governance/reference/charter.rst

 responsibilities of the TC chair when the elected chair is not available.

+The term of the TC chair will continue until death, resignation, or removal, the election of the next TC chair, or the TC chair ceases to be a TC member.
 The current TC chair is in charge of the next TC chair election, and stays in charge of TC chair duties until the next TC chair is elected.
+The TC chair may be removed by the affirmative vote of at least half of the total number of TC members.

 Meeting
 =======